 No fees for parking, entrance, or picnicking.

 Fishing year-round, 5 AM to 11 PM.
-A state of New Mexico fishing license for those 12 years and older is required.
+A New Mexico fishing license for those 12 years and older is required.

 Boat Permits: